chaudharyparag/git/README.md

-This is the Assignment for rtcamp
+This is the Assignment for rtcamp database is in the DB Folder